-ELC 142 -

-Labor Movement, Present & Future
+ELC 142 -Labor Movement, Present & Future

-1.2 Labor Movement, Present & Future is designed to give the student a broad understanding of the current state of the American labor movement, and examines possible future developments based on present trends.
+Labor Movement, Present & Future is designed to give the student a broad understanding of the current state of the American labor movement, and examines possible future developments based on present trends.
 The effect of increased cooperation with labor organizations in other nations is also discussed.
-Among the topics covered will be the rise of public sector union membership. lessons from the Occupy Movement, fast food workers' strikes, the movement for a living wage, and global cooperation of trade unions.
-Prerequisites: ELC 141 of alternating current with emphasis on inductance, grounding studies, inductance reactance, capacitive reactance and mathematics for AC circuits.
-Included also are AC series and parallel circuits, plus power factor correction and problems.
+Among the topics covered will be the rise of public sector union membership, lessons from the Occupy Movement, fast food workers' strikes, the movement for a living wage, and global cooperation of trade unions.
+Prerequisites: ELC 141 Credit: 1 semester hour